ednoram/tic-tac-toe/README.md

-# Tic Tac Toe Game (Javascript)
+# Tic Tac Toe Game

-This is a tic-tac-toe game made with React JS.
+This is a tic-tac-toe game created using React JS.

 ## Features